X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain07terrainbasics.md

     private int _terrainHeight = 3;
 ```

 We will approximate that there will be 4x3 points and that they are equidistant.
-So the only thing we do not know about our points, is the Z coordinate.
-We will use an multi-dimensional array to hold this information which we will also add to the Properties section of our class as well:
+So the only thing we do not know about our points is the Z coordinate.
+We will use a multi-dimensional array to hold this information which we will also add to the Properties section of our class as well:

 ```csharp
     private float[,] _heightData;